 Taking these requirements into account, it must be someone who is an open person with high interpersonal skills and impeccable personal culture.
 He or she should also be stress-resistant and, what is important, assertive, unaffected by external influences, but also able to accept suggestions in a proper way.

 Why shouldn’t a ‘product owner committee’ be created?

 First of all, this is inconsistent with the Scrum framework – the Product Owner is one person and there are no exceptions to this rule.
-This type of approach was developed in the very early stages of Scrum development, whole committees were set up to “democratize” the activities of the Product Owner.
+This type of approach was developed in the very early stages of Scrum development, whole committees were set up to “democratize” the activities of this position.
 However, this inevitably led to conflicts, which in many cases not only slowed down the development of the project, but even caused its “disintegration”.
 Because of the enormous responsibility of the Product Owner, it is not worthwhile to create conflict situations without taking into account the incorrect approaches from the point of view of the existence of this framework.

 All this has its roots in the effectiveness of the Scrum framework.
 The apparent lack of democratization of the Scrum Team is essential to keep the whole team focused on its goal.